Quỳnh Ngô · Land

 The fee ranges below are rough estimates for the 2026 school year and may change depending on each school's policy and the year.
 You should contact each school's admissions office directly for the official quote and the full list of surcharges.

-Beyond base tuition, budget for: registration fees (10–50M VND, usually non-refundable), annual capital/facility fees (20–80M), bus transport (15–35M/year), and uniforms, books, extracurriculars (10–30M).
-Real total spend typically runs 15–25% higher than the headline tuition — and this is the line item parents most often miss when planning finances.
+Beyond base tuition, budget for: registration fees (indicative: 10–50M VND, usually non-refundable), annual capital/facility fees (indicative: 20–80M), bus transport (indicative: 15–35M/year), and uniforms, books, extracurriculars (indicative: 10–30M).
+These figures are illustrative estimates as of writing — actual amounts vary by school and year.
+Real total spend often runs considerably higher than headline tuition (some parents report a gap of 15–25% or more), and this is the line item most often missed in financial planning.
+Ask each school for a full breakdown of surcharges before making a decision.

-International school fees in HCMC typically rise 5–10% per year.
-When planning finances across 12 school years, project forward with that average rather than using today's price — especially if your child is still young and you intend them to finish K–12 in Vietnam.
+International school fees in HCMC tend to rise each year — the specific percentage varies by school and year (5–10% per year is an illustrative estimate as of writing, not a guarantee).
+When planning finances across 12 school years, allow for incremental increases rather than holding today's price constant, and confirm each school's fee-adjustment policy directly — especially if your child is still young and you plan for them to finish K–12 in Vietnam.

 5. Choosing the Right School for Your Family